junwatu/griddb-podcast-creator/blogs/README.md

 ### Developing the Next.js Web Interface & API

-This application uses Next.js.
-For the full source code, please look into the repository.

 The main important code is the API route that handles PDF upload and then processes it.
 This is the snippet code from the `route.ts` file in the `apps/app/api/upload` directory:

 ```typescript